AI-generated image of Mehmood Mirza, posted by a user on the Nextdoor website

-Despite posturing as a left-wing socialist Mehmood Mirza is a significant private landlord.
-He and his property company, Phoenix M Properties Ltd (No. 10216604), own or control at least 10 homes in Newham.
-Filings at Companies House show that Mr Mirza is the sole shareholder and director of the company.
+Despite posturing as a left-wing socialist and enjoying the endorsement of Jeremy Corbyn, Cllr Mirza is a significant private landlord.
+He and his property company, Phoenix M Properties Ltd (No.10216604), own or control at least 10 homes in Newham.
+Filings at Companies House show that Mr Mirza is the sole director of the company.
+His register of interests as councillor lists the street addresses of seven properties other than his home, though this understates the size of his rental portfolio as several of them are divided into flats.

 The availability of good quality, affordable housing is a huge issue in Newham.
-According to the Office for National Statistics 35.5% of households in the borough live in the Private Rented Sector.
+Latest estimates show that around 40% of households in the borough live in the Private Rented Sector and data released last week by the Office for National Statistics show rents rising by 7.7% in the past year – far outstripping the rate of inflation.
 Many of these homes suffer from overcrowding, disrepair and have poor standards of amenity and thermal efficiency at a time when energy costs are heading skywards.
 Combatting abuses by private landlords and improving standards has been a priority for the council under both the Wales and Fiaz administrations.

-- 35.5% of homes are in the Private Rented in Newham.
+- 40% of homes are in the private rented sector in Newham.
 How can the residents of these homes expect you to treat them fairly when you are a significant private landlord?

 - As a significant private landlord, explain how there would be no conflict of interest between your role as a landlord seeking to maximise your profits and your role as Mayor policing the private rented sector in Newham and rooting out wrongdoing?